termly/apidocs/endpoints/documents_publish_cookie_policy.md

 # Example 1

-Request the cookie policy be published for a given website
+Request the cookie policy be published for a given website.

 ## Request